astorDev/horology/flutter/docs/custom-cupertino.md

 );
 ```

-And finally here's our updated aligned look:
+And finally here's our fresh, aligned look:

 ![](main-form.png)